asherblooom/game/README.md

 Click and drag to move cards around

-_Note: every odd card will be rendered using mipmaps, whereas every even card will not, just so you can see the difference\
-The textures are currently very high resolution, I will look at making the native resolution lower they are clearer when rendered small_
+_Note: the cards are currently rendered without mipmaps, as the mipmaps need some touching up before they will look good_

 ## Learning OpenGL and C++